Director of California (Sacramento, CA – posted 3/2/20)

 Interns normally complete a minimum of 320 hours (32 hours a week over 10 weeks).
 The number of hours is negotiable depending on the intern’s schoolwork load.

-If they meet the minimum requirements, interns may be eligible to recieve a $1,000 stipend upon completion of the internship OR receive course credit, but not both.
+If they meet the minimum requirements, interns may be eligible to receive a $2,500 stipend upon completion of the internship OR receive course credit, but not both.
 To receive the stipend, the intern must not be receiving funding from another source, such as a fellowship or another internship program.
-For more information, please contact the internship coordinator.

-Please submit following materials via e-mail to Kelsey Hendrixson at email@example.com.
+Please submit following materials via e-mail to Sina Sam and Elaine Sanchez Wilson at firstname.lastname@example.org and email@example.com.

 - A résumé